LuukMaessen-code/HumeChatbot/README.md

 Not yet supported.

 ## Usage
-This minimal implementation of Hume's Empathic User Interface (EVI) demonstrates how to authenticate, connect to, and display output from the interface in a terminal application.

-Below are the steps to run the project:
+Below are the steps to run the Hume project:
 1. Create a virtual environment using venv, conda or other method.
 2. Activate the virtual environment.
 3. Install the required packages and system dependencies.
-4. Execute the script by running `python quickstart.py`.
+4. Execute the script by running `python hume.py`.
 5. Terminate the script by pressing `Ctrl+C`.

+To run the frontend client:
+1. Open a terminal.
+2. Navigate to the correct directory.
+3. Execute the script by running `python frontClient.py`.
+4. Terminate the script by pressing `Ctrl+C`.